Q: Who must have a Child Performer Permit?

-Q: What do I need to submit to the Department of Labor to prove the existence of a trust account?A: For trust account verification, provide a single document such as a copy of a deposit slip, passbook or other official document showing:
+Q: What do I need to submit to the Department of Labor to prove the existence of a trust account?A: For trust account verification, provide the LS-566 completed by a financial institution or a single document such as a copy of a deposit slip, passbook or other official document showing:

 Q: How can I obtain a Child Performer Permit?A: There are two ways to get a permit:

 Q: What information is required on the application form?A: You must provide the following information along with certain attachments.
 See the application instructions for more detail.

 Q: Where should I send the completed application and attachments?

 Division of Labor Standards

 Albany, NY 12240